khalid-hussain/theprophetsprayer/MARKDOWN/06-TheRuku.md

 ## Forbiddance of reciting the Quran in _rukūʿ_

 He used to forbid recitation of the Quran in _rukūʿ_ and _sujūd_.[^d54] Further, he used to say, “Verily, I have indeed been forbidden from reciting the Quran in _rukūʿ_ or _sujūd_.
-In the _rukūʿ_, therefore, glorify the Supremacy of the Lord, Mighty and Sublime, in it; as for the _sujūd_, exert yourselves in supplication in it, for it is most likely that you will be answered.”[^d55]
+In the _rukūʿ_, therefore, glorify the Supremacy of the Lord, Almighty and Sublime, in it; as for the _sujūd_, exert yourselves in supplication in it, for it is most likely that you will be answered.”[^d55]

 ## Rising from _rukūʿ_ and what is to be said then